Sean Patrick Goble: Brenda Kay Hagy

 Brenda Kay Hagy, 45, was Goble's second known victim.
 A native of Bloomington, Indiana, Hagy had a history of criminal charges in her native state for trespassing into truck stops, areas that are hotspots for prostitution.
 Hagy frequently moved across the east side of the country as a vagrant.
 She stayed at a homeless shelter in Gainesville, Florida on January 22, 1995.
-The next day she voyaged to Tennessee where, at a service station, she was abducted by Goble, who proceeded to rape and strangle her to death, breaking her neck in the process.
+The next day she voyaged to Baileyton, Tennessee, where, at a truck stop, she was abducted by Goble, who proceeded to rape and strangle her to death, breaking her neck in the process.
 He later drove his truck all the way to Bristol, Virginia, where he left her body along an access road to Interstate 81.
 He ran over her legs while in the process of driving away.
 The body was found the following morning by a newspaper carrier walking along I-81.
 An investigation was set up by police, who received numerous tips, the most promising being from a trucker who said he saw a semi parked along the same access road hours before Hagy's body was found.
+Goble wrote a statement on April 13, 1995, that he raped and strangled Hagy at the truck stop in Baileyton then traveled on with her body to Bristol where he then dumped the body.
+Goble pled guilty to murder in December 1995 in Greene County criminal court.